 Architecture

-Pytifex is a hybrid system that orchestrates cloud-based LLM generation with local type-checker execution and multi-phased evaluation.
+Pytifex is a hybrid system that orchestrates LLM-based code generation with local type-checker execution and objective two-tier evaluation.
 This page walks through every major subsystem so you can orient yourself in the codebase quickly.

 System Overview